Seijun Suzuki – An Annotated Filmography (1956-1963)

 Teenage Yakuza (1962)

-This is not the most creative among Suzuki’s films, but he milks a lot out of the teen vigilante premise and his formal control, above else dynamic framing and expressive sets, combine to produce a very exciting action film.
+This is not the most creative among Suzuki’s films, but he milks a lot out of the teen vigilante premise and his formal control, above all else dynamic framing and expressive sets, combine to produce a very exciting action film.

 Detective Bureau 2-3: Go to Hell Bastards!
 (1963)